-The AN6000-2 is a brand-new next-generation intelligent optical line terminal device.
-It provides users with integrated service access solutions featuring large capacity, high bandwidth and low cost, so as to meet the demand of rapidly growing broadband services.
+The AN6000 Series are brand-new next-generation intelligent optical line terminal devices that provide users with integrated service access solutions featuring large capacity, high bandwidth and low cost, so as to meet the demand of rapidly growing broadband services.

-The AN6000-2 provides multiple service access solutions such as EPON, GPON, 10G EPON, XG-PON, XGS-PON and XG(S)-PON Combo.
-It supports various access scenarios such as FTTH, FTTB, FTTO, FTTC, FTTA, FTTDP and FTTM.
-Accordingly, it can cater for service scenarios such as smart home access, government / enterprise group customer access and 5G fronthaul, with all the services carried by an optical fiber network.
+The AN6000 Series provide access solutions for multiple services such as GPON, 10G EPON, XG-PON and XGS-PON services, supporting various access scenarios such as FTTH, FTTB, FTTO, FTTC, FTTA, FTTDP and FTTM, catering to service scenarios such as smart home access, government / enterprise group customer access, and 5G fronthaul, with all the services carried by an optical fiber network.

-2.2 Subrack Configurations
+2.2 Subrack Configuration